nutanix-japan/secure23/docs/chapter3/chapter3.md

 We have shown how **Security Central** can help you examine your applications and plan our security policies.
 Now, let's check on the status of our application deployment.

-1. Navigate to <mark>:fontawesome-solid-bars: > Compute & Storage > VMs</mark>.
+1. Navigate to :fontawesome-solid-bars: > Compute & Storage > VMs.
 You will see the VMs created and used by your FiestaApp.
 Notice you only see VMs associated with your Project.
 You will not see any VMs created by other projects or users since **consumer##@ntnxlab.local** has limited permissions.

     ![](./images/user_vms.png)

 2. Note the IP address of **User##-WebServer**.

-3. Open a new browser tab, type `http://FIESTA-WEBSERVER-IP`, and press <mark>Enter</mark>.
+3. Open a new browser tab, type `http://FIESTA-WEBSERVER-IP`, and press Enter.
 Spend a few moments to purchase party supplies to create web and database traffic.

-4. Within your Remote Desktop, open **Command Prompt** by clicking <mark>Start</mark>, typing `command prompt`, and pressing enter.
+4. Within your Remote Desktop, open **Command Prompt** by clicking Start, typing `command prompt`, and pressing enter.

 5. Type `ping -t FIESTA-WEBSERVER-IP-ADDRESS` and press **Enter** to start a continuous ping from your **User##-WinTools** VM to the IP address of your Fiesta web server.

     Now let's secure the Fiesta App using Flow Network Security.

-6. Within Prism Central, select <mark>Sign Out</mark> from the username drop-down (in this case <mark>Consumer##</mark>) located in the upper right corner.
+6. Within Prism Central, select Sign Out from the username drop-down (in this case Consumer##) located in the upper right corner.
 Log into Prism Central.

 7. Log into Prism Central.
     - **username** - `adminuser##@ntnxlab.local`
     - **password** - `nutanix/4u`

-8. Navigate to <mark>:fontawesome-solid-bars: > Network & Security > Security Policies</mark>.
+8. Navigate to :fontawesome-solid-bars: > Network & Security > Security Policies.

 9. Click the Security Policy **User##-FiestaApp**.
 This is the policy associated with your Fiesta App deployment.